 9.6.
 3A MULTIFAMILY OVERLAY DISTRICT (3A-MFOD).

 9.6.1 Purpose.
 The purpose of the 3A-Multifamily Overlay District (3A-MFOD) is to allow multifamily housing development as of right in accordance with G.L. c.
-40A, § 3A and the Section 3A Compliance Guidelines of the Executive Office of Housing and Livable Communities (HLC), as may be amended from time to time.
-This overlay district, in combination with the Town Center base zoning subdistricts Downtown Residential, Willow Street Mixed Use, and Bay Road Mixed Use Section 9.7, together comprise the Town-wide compliance with the requirements of G.L. c.
+40A, § 3A and the Regulations issued by the Executive Office of Housing and Livable Communities (HLC), as may be amended from time to time.
+This overlay district, in combination with the Town Center base zoning subdistricts Downtown Residential, Willow Street Mixed Use, and Bay Road Mixed Use as described in Section 9.7, together comprise the Town-wide compliance with the requirements of G.L. c.
 40A, § 3A.
 In addition, Section 9.6 is intended to:

 Encourage the production of a variety of housing sizes and typologies to provide equal access to new housing throughout the community for people with a variety of needs and income levels